Coronary Computed Tomography Angiography (CCTA)

 Patients who are extremely overweight or who have abnormal heart rhythms are usually not good candidates for this test because image quality may be compromised.

-Although coronary CTA examinations are growing in use, coronary angiography is still the main method for detecting coronary artery stenosis, which is a significant narrowing of an artery that could require treatment such as a stent or bypass surgery.
+Although CCTA examinations are growing in use, coronary angiography is still the main method for detecting coronary artery stenosis, which is a significant narrowing of an artery that could require treatment such as a stent or bypass surgery.
 Unlike CTA, which is only a diagnostic test, coronary angiography can be used for both diagnosis and treatment in a single session.
-Patients with a high risk of coronary artery disease and typical symptoms might undergo coronary angiography instead of CTA.
+Patients with a high risk of coronary artery disease and typical symptoms might undergo coronary angiography instead of CCTA.